openeuler-mirror/openEuler-portal/app/en/other/privacy/index.md

 Please carefully review the following updates to this privacy policy:

-1. Updated the description of third-party login for account services in the "How We Collect and Process Your Personal Data" section.
+1. Updated the description in the "How We Share Your Personal Data" section.
-2. Revised the data correction description in the How We Access or Control Your Personal Data" section.
-3. Optimized the bold formatting style for personal data.

 ## 1. How We Collect and Process Your Personal Data